talcs/tals_python_task_diary/README.md

 ## Things You Need to Know as a User

   * Your tasks are saved locally on your machine, in **&lt;USER_HOME_DIR&gt;/tals_python_task_diary_data.xml**  .
-It is more than recommended to backup this file occasionally !!!
+It is more than recommended to backup this file frequently !!!
 (You don't want to lose all the tasks and their statuses because of some silly mistake or problem)
   * Be careful not to run multiple instances of the tasks diary at the same time for the same user, as your data will be overriden each time you perform any action in any of the instances
   * This project was briefly written for fun and for my own needs.
 You can improve it if you like.
 Anyway, the usage is on your own risk and responsibility